Hopobcn/FWI/README.md

     #pragma omp for <--etc-->
     #endif
     ```
-    This way you can recompile your application enabling/disabling this new functionality without breaking the previous implementation (seq/openmp).
+    This way you can recompile your application enabling/disabling this new functionality maintaining compatibility with the previous implementation (seq/openmp).

 3. **Test your OpenACC implementation**